Dynamic scaling relation in quantum many-body systems: Spreading of excitations and dynamical scaling relation

 For delocalized systems, the MSD grows as $t^{\beta_{\text{tr}}}$ with the exponent $\beta_{\text{tr}}$ characterizing the transport.
 For example, $\beta_{\text{tr}}=1$ corresponds to diffusion, while $\beta_{\text{tr}}=2$ corresponds to ballistic transport.

-\emph{Dynamical scaling relation}.---We argue that similar to the surface roughness or the particle fluctuations, the MSD also follows FV scaling.
-The growth exponent is just $\beta_{\text{tr}}$, and since for delocalized systems the MSD saturates to $L^{2}$, we have $\alpha_{\text{tr}}=2$, and $z_{\text{tr}}=\alpha_{\text{tr}}/\beta_{\text{tr}}=2/\beta_{\text{tr}}$.
-This means that it takes time $L^{z_{\text{tr}}}$ for a particle to be transported across a domain with linear dimension of $L$.
-Prior to achieving a uniform particle density across the domain, the number of particles in the domain, and therefore also the fluctuations of this number will change in time.
-We therefore conjecture, that the saturation of the particle number fluctuation occurs on a time scale when the density profile becomes uniform, $L^{z_{\text{tr}}}$, such that $z=z_{\text{tr}}$.
-Since, as argued above, $\alpha=1/2$ and $\alpha_{\text{tr}}=2$, this implies the dynamic scaling relation, $\beta=\beta_{\text{tr}}/4$, which constitutes the main result of this work.
+We argue that similar to the surface roughness or the particle fluctuations, the MSD also follows FV scaling, with a growth exponent $\beta_{\text{tr}}$.
+We define delocalized systems, as system where an initial density excitation spreads uniformly over the system, such that the MSD saturates to $L^{2}$.
+Therefore, for delocalized systems, $\alpha_{\text{tr}}=2$, and $z_{\text{tr}}=\alpha_{\text{tr}}/\beta_{\text{tr}}=2/\beta_{\text{tr}}$.
+From the continuity equation, the change in the number of particles in domain $A$ is related to the integrated current density in this domain \citep{Derrida2009}.
+This means that the fluctuations in the number of particles are related to the fluctuations of the integrated current.
+The integrated current, is a local observable, which is connected to a conserved quantity.
+As such, its fluctuations will saturate on the time-scale it takes for a density perturbation to traverse the subsystem.
+Given the above, we conjecture, that the saturation of the particle number fluctuation occurs on the same time scale it takes for a local density excitation to become uniform, $L^{z_{\text{tr}}}$.
+This implies that $z=z_{\text{tr}}$, and since, as argued above, $\alpha=1/2$ and $\alpha_{\text{tr}}=2$, it yields the dynamic scaling relation, $\beta=\beta_{\text{tr}}/4$, which constitutes the main result of this work.
 This relation is consistent with Ref.~\citep{fujimoto_dynamical_2021}, which found $\beta=1/4$ for a delocalized system with $\beta_{\text{tr}}=2$.
 In what follows, we numerically verify this relation for one-dimensional and three-dimensional non-interacting systems featuring \emph{distinct} transport regimes, $\beta_{\text{tr}}$.
 We also provide evidence that this relation holds in one-dimensional \emph{interacting} system.